swiyu-admin-ch/eidch-registry-trust-data/CONTRIBUTING.md

 # Contributions and feedback

 Contributions are welcome via GitHub issues.
 Before opening an issue, please check whether [a ticket already exists](../../issues) that describes your intention.
+Our [status board](https://github.com/orgs/swiyu-admin-ch/projects/2) provides you with an overview of the status of your enquiry.

 Since we only publish snapshots of the code until further notice, we cannot process pull requests.